-As we get into the season where tire changes are required, it’s important to know the very distinct differences between an all-season tire and a summer tire.
-Depending on your driving style and also the type of vehicle you drive, one of these may be far superior to the other.
+As we get into the season where tire changes are required, it’s important to consider all of your options when shopping for all-season or summer tires.
 It goes without saying that we strongly encourage the use of winter tires in the colder months, but once temperatures rise over 7 degrees Celsius, winter tires begin to wear much faster and its’ time to change over to the rubber better suited for warmer weather.

 All-season tires are what most mainstream cars, crossovers and light trucks come equipped with.
 These are great for certain climates where snow and ice aren’t an issue, and perform adequately in the dry, wet, and through the odd flake of snow.
 The tread depths on these tires are moderate and the compounds are specifically designed to last longer than that of summer tires.
 Features that are emphasized on the all-season tire include on-road ride comfort, sharp handling, and quietness for the vast majority of conditions and drivers.

 It might be tempting to consider a value-brand tire with a low price tag, but not all tire brands offer the same level of quality, longevity, and performance.
 Although we have recommended high value tire brands, such as Sailun, for those shopping on a budget, there are some value brands that are best avoided.
 For those who would rather not give it a second thought, pay a bit more, and just go with the best, a top-tier tire brand is the only way to go.